-Statement by the Measles & Rubella Initiative comprising of American Red Cross, U.S. CDC, UNICEF, United Nations Foundation and WHO:
+Statement by the Measles & Rubella Partnership comprising of American Red Cross, U.S. CDC, UNICEF, United Nations Foundation and WHO:

 ATLANTA/GENEVA/NEW YORK, 14 April 2020: As COVID-19 continues to spread globally, over 117 million children in 37 countries may miss out on receiving life-saving measles vaccines.
 Measles immunization campaigns in 24 countries have already been delayed; more will be postponed.